alihhalih/PROJECT_M1DS2E/README.md

 - **City and Postal Code**

-- **Remote work** : users can choose between completely remote jobs, to jobs allowing only partial or occasional remote work.
+- **Remote work** : users can choose between completely remote jobs, and jobs allowing only partial or occasional remote work.

 We use ***Selenium*** to scrape job postings from the Indeed website, and ***Tkinter*** (along with ***customtkinter***) to build an easy-to-use interface (among other packages of course)